- The cost of a single dental implant ranges from $3,500 to $6,700. Implants for the entire mouth cost between $10,000 and $21,500 per dental arch.

 The costs of a dental implant include the money you’ll pay for the surgical placement of the implant body, abutment, and crown.
 The materials of those influence the price most greatly.

-In our estimates we have taken into account a porcelain crown on a custom-made abutment (rather than the cheaper, prefabricated option).
+In our estimate, we have taken into account a porcelain crown on a custom-made abutment (rather than the cheaper, prefabricated option).

 PROCEDURE | AVERAGE COST | COST RANGE |